citycoins/api/README.md

 ## Endpoint Examples

+A full list of routes can be found in the [handler.ts](./src/handler.ts) file until they are documented.

 - [Get the current Stacks block height](https://api.citycoins.co/stacks-block-height)
 - [Get the activation block height for MIA](https://api.citycoins.co/activation/get-activation-block/mia)
 - [Get total registered users for MIA](https://api.citycoins.co/activation/get-registered-users-nonce/mia)